 Pairing wine with Ginger spiced dishes isn’t overly difficult.
 If the ginger is combined with white meat and vegetables, any sort of aromatic white works well, such as a Gewurztraminer, Sauvignon Blanc, Voignier, or Riesling.
 A buttery Chardonnay works well too, as the butter flavours and ginger combined come across as a rich piece of ginger bread.
 Kendall Jackson Vintage Reserve, J. Lohr, Flat Rock Cellars, and La Crema are 4 great examples of Chardonnays that have buttery characteristics and will go great with ginger flavours.

-For deserts, such as ginger bread, any sort of sweet wine will work really well.
+For desserts, such as ginger bread, any sort of sweet wine will work really well.
 Our favourites being a Muscat de Beaumes de Venise or Orange Muscat.
 Late harvest wines work great, especially a Gewurztraminer or Riesling.
 Finally, a palate cleansing Sparkling Wine will mesh quite nicely with any ginger dessert.

 Beer and Ginger Pairings